God's love is, of course, beyond comparison but we humans

 Controversy.
 Lucifer sought this understanding and lacked it.
 We, likewise but

-with lesser ability - sin bound as we are - wish to understand God in all His
+with lesser ability - sin-bound as we are - wished to understand God in all His

 glory.
 So, the Father begat a Son and sent Him to live among us as one of us